Editable Templates editable-templates

 When creating a page you need to select a template.
 The page template is used as the base for the new page.
-The template defines the structure of the resultant page, any initial content and the components that can be used (design properties).
-This has several advantages:
+The template can define the structure of the resultant page, any initial content, and the components that can be used (design properties).

-• Page Templates allow specialized authors to create and edit templates.
+• Editable templates allow authors to create and use templates.

 • Such specialized authors are called template authors